 How to use essential oils for inflammation

 You can purchase essential oils at some drugstores and health food stores.
-These essential oils can be applied in three different ways.
+You can apply them in three different ways.

 - Diffusion is when you inhale the scent.
 You’ll need to buy a diffuser and place the essential oil into it.
 You then let the aroma fill the room.
-This is used if your inflammation is stress-related.
+This helps if your inflammation is stress-related.

 - Massage is a relaxing way to use essential oils.
 You apply diluted essential oil directly onto the inflamed area.
 The oil is used to reduce swelling and pain.

-In addition to not swallowing essential oils, don’t put the pure oils directly onto your skin.
-These oils should be diluted with a carrier oil, which is a base or vegetable oil.
-Start with one ounce of carrier oil to 6 drops of essential oil.
+In addition to not swallowing essential oils, don’t put the pure oils directly on your skin.
+You should dilute the oils with a carrier oil, a base or vegetable oil.
+Start with a ratio of one ounce of carrier oil to 6 drops of essential oil.
 Popular carrier oils include coconut or jojoba oils.

-Before you use it, place a tiny drop on the inflamed area to determine how your body will react.
-If you don’t have redness or any irritation within 24 hours, it should be safe to use.
-It’s always wise to discuss this with your doctor.
+Before you use the mixture, place a tiny drop on the inflamed area to determine how your body will react.
+If you don’t have redness or irritation within 24 hours, it should be safe to use.
+It’s always wise to talk with your doctor about using essential oils.

 Janet O’Dell, RN